 Services provided by The Texas Child Health Access Through Telemedicine (TCHATT) are an example of intensive school mental health services - the highest tier of service intended for students who have a diagnosable mental disorder and a need for specialized mental health treatment.
 Yet, most students experiencing mental distress do not require the level of services that TCHATT provides and will show improvement with lower-level school-based interventions, such as regular check-ins with a school counselor.
-All students benefit from schoolwide practices that contribute to students feeling a sense of belonging, safety, and shared responsibility in their school community.
+Because TCHATT is intended as a more intensive school mental health service, TCHATT served 7,607 students in fiscal year 2022 of the nearly 2.4 million students on campuses served by TCHATT.6 While ongoing funding for TCHATT is critical to support students with higher needs, all students would benefit from schoolwide practices that contribute to students feeling a sense of belonging, safety, and shared responsibility in their school community.